philpagel/debian-headless/README.md

 ## Dry run it

 This step is optional but may save you a lot of trouble later.
+As of writing, the Debian ovmf package that provides UEFI firmawre for QEMU only supports `amd64` but not `i386`.
+So only the first of the follwing comands will work for `i386` images:

+    make qemu-bios
-    make qemu
+    make qemu-uefi

 This will fire up a QEMU session booting your new image.
 You can follow the boot process in the emulator and eventually connect to the installer like this:

-    ssh installer@localhost -p10022
+    ssh installer@localhost -p22222

 So you can test-drive the installation before walking over to the server room.